Moss & Co is 33 this January.

-I thought would take this opportunity to have look at the history of Moss & Co since Narinder and I established it in 1993.
-I believe it is a very special if not unique law firm.
-This account may be of interest to committed, dynamic young (or not so young) solicitors, or barristers looking for somewhere to nurture their skills in a practice were autonomy, principle and economic stability provide a rare haven in the unpleasant, unrewarding world of the legal aid criminal law factory.
+Gil Spurling has been with us 6 years as a partner so I thought I would take this opprtunity to have another look at the history of Moss & Co since Narinder and I established it in 1993.
+I believe we are a very special if not unique law firm.
+This account may be of interest to committed, dynamic young (or not so young) solicitors, and barristers looking for somewhere to nurture their skills in a practice were autonomy, principle and economic stability provide a rare haven in the unpleasant, unrewarding world of the legal aid criminal law factory.

 Early days